H-M-Huzaifa/prescripto-FYP-/README.md

 ## Prescripto — Promo Video

-Watch a short promo of the project below:
+Watch a short promo of the project below (It takes a bit of time to load....):

 <p align="center">
   <img src="assets/images/promo.gif" width="600" alt="Prescripto Promo Video Preview">